avelinoschz/fifo-sns-sqs/README.md

 This test was configured with only 5 non-group specific consumers and 3 message group ids.
 As in the group specific one with multiple consumers per group, there are a couple of consumers that starved and stopped working because there were no messages for them to process.
 With only 3 message group ids, only 3 message group ids, only 3 messages could be processed at a time.

-## Test Scenarios: Actual AWS instance
+## Test Scenarios: Actual AWS Instance

-### Scenario 5: Group specific consumers.
-One Consumer Per Group
+### Scenario 5: Group-specific Consumers - One Consumer Per Group

 In this scenario, we instantiate one consumer for groups each group and are connecting directly to an actual AWS instance.